cloud-bulldozer/benchmark-operator/docs/stressng.md

 ```

 The stressng benchmark is divided into 3 subsystems, driven by so-called stressors.
-In the above example we have cpu stressors, virtual machine (vm) stressors and memory stressors.
+In the above example we have cpu stressors, virtual memory (vm) stressors and memory stressors.
 They are running in a parallel fashion, but could also run sequentially.
 Looking at the stressors individually:

 | field name            | description                                                   |